CBJtech/CBJtech/README.md

 - 👋 Hi, I’m @CBJtech
-- I'm a frontedn web developer
+- I'm a frontend web developer
 - I'm currently learning machine learning using TensorFlow.js
 - 👀 I’m obsessed with programming, AI, and anything to do with tech and SCI-FI
 - 💞️ Reach me out to collaborate on any open source projects